m-Py/anticlust/README.md

 (Späth 1986; Valev 1998).
 The package `anticlust` was originally developed to assign items to experimental conditions in experimental psychology, but it can be applied whenever a user requires that a given set of elements has to be partitioned into similar subsets.
-Currently, the `anticlust` package offers the possibility to create subsets of equal size.
+The `anticlust` package offers the possibility to create sets that are of equal size (which is the standard case), but it is also possible to create sets of different size, or to only assign a subset of all elements to a set.
 The package is still under active developement; expect changes and improvements before it will be submitted to CRAN.
 Check out the [NEWS file](https://github.com/m-Py/anticlust/blob/master/inst/NEWS.md) for